 What safe mode does and doesn't do

 It might take some to safely boot your Mac because your system automatically handles specific tasks behind the scenes.
 But it's okay.
 These activities assist your system in scanning and clearing problematic files—making safe mode possible.

 - Loading essential kernel extensions since they're necessary to run your Mac

-- Avoiding specific peripheral kernel extensions
+- Avoidance of specific peripheral kernel extensions

 - Inspecting startup volume and checking startup hard-drive